damanic/ls1-module-cms/README.md

 #Install
 - Download latest release zip: https://github.com/damanic/ls1-module-cms/releases
 - Backup folder modules/cms.
-- Overwrite contects of modules/cms with latest release
+- Overwrite contents of modules/cms with latest release
 - logging in to your lemonstand admin area triggers update scripts, so do a login after you update.

 ##Google Analytics Integration Fix